๐ Passthrough Features

 Feature Testing

-You want to compare raw vs processed feature performance
+Compare raw vs processed feature performance in experiments

 ๐ก Defining Passthrough Features